Vote-by-Mail (formerly Absentee Voting)

 If the voter decides to go to the polls to vote instead, the voter should bring the vote-by-mail ballot (whether it has been marked or not).
 Even if the voter comes to the polls without the vote-by-mail ballot, the voter will still be able to vote a regular ballot if the supervisor of elections' office is able to confirm that it has not received the voter's vote-by-mail ballot.
 However, if it is confirmed that the voter have already voted a vote-by-mail ballot, the voter cannot vote again at the polls.
 If the voter believes or insists that the supervisor of elections' office is wrong about receiving the vote-by-mail ballot or if the supervisor of elections' office cannot confirm that the voter has already voted an vote-by-mail ballot, the voter is allowed to vote a provisional ballot.

-How to Correct a Missing Signature on Your Vote-by-Mail Ballot
+How to Correct a Missing or Mismatched Signature on Your Vote-by-Mail Ballot

 If you forgot to sign your vote-by-mail ballot certificate when you returned your ballot, or you get information that your signature on the certificate did not match your registration record, you have the opportunity to correct the situation.
 You will have to complete and return a “Vote-by-Mail Ballot Cure” Affidavit, Form DS-DE 139 (English PDF / Español PDF) and a copy of identification.
 The deadline to submit the form and the ID is no later than 5 p.m. on the day before an election.
 Failure to follow the instructions carefully may cause your ballot not to count.